 11. Lady Musgrave Island

 The second most southern island on the Great Barrier Reef and a popular spot for Aussie locals.
-Walking trails, fantastic snorkelling and glass bottom boat tours.
+Enjoy the walking trails, fantastic snorkelling and glass bottom boat tours.
 Boat trips depart from the Town of 1770 - where the surf coast meets the reef.
 Another great spot to chill between Fraser Island and the Whitsundays.

 13. Green Island